byteduck/duckOS/INSTRUCTIONS.md

 ## Building and running duckOS
 1. In the `cmake-build` directory, run `make install` to build the kernel & programs.
 2. Run `make image` to make the disk image.
 4. Run `make qemu` to run qemu with the image you just made.
+If you want to boot to a shell, use `make qemu-console` instead.
 5. Enjoy!

 ## Running kernel unit tests